Music Curriculum

 The Upper School program presents opportunities for composition, instrumental music, and vocal music.
 Offerings are designed to appeal to a wide variety of interests, abilities, and confidence levels.
 Admittance into classes is not by audition, but a willingness to take risks and a commitment to improve one’s skills is expected.

-Music offerings vary by term, but include Composition, Steel Drums, Rhythm Ensemble, Dance, Introduction to Guitar, and the winter musical (performed in conjunction with Nashoba-Brooks School and the Fenn Drama Program).
-In addition to the curricular music program, boys may elect to enroll in The Fenn Band, The Fenn Marching Band, Jazz Ensemble, String Ensemble, an a cappella ensemble, and on-campus lessons in wind band instruments, percussion, and guitar.
+Music offerings vary by term, but include Composition, Steel Drums, Rhythm Ensemble, Dance, Introduction to Guitar, and an annual musical.
+In addition to the curricular music program, boys may elect to enroll in The Fenn Band, The Fenn Marching Band, Jazz Ensemble, String Ensemble, and on-campus lessons in wind band instruments, percussion, and guitar.